gomathishankar28/ms1_bentovanindia/README.md

 # **Introduction**

-BentoVanIndia(BVI) is a home kitchen which delivers home-made, vegetarian and gluten-free lunch in a Bento box to people in Eindhoven.
+BentoVanIndia(BVI) is a home kitchen which delivers home-made, vegetarian and gluten-free lunch in a Bento box to people in Eindhoven-Netherlands.
 BentoVanIndia offers a subscription based home-food delivery every week day.This Kitchen aims to woo Indian expats who are searching for a simple, home cooked lunch and a price to match.
 The menu is based on North Indian cuisine.